mcbaddoo/bondyieldvolatility/README.md

 # bondyieldvolatility
-Creation of a GARCH model to better understand how bond volatility evolves and potentially affects probability distribution.
+Creation of a GARCH model to better understand how bond yield volatility evolves and potentially affects probability distribution.